Low sex drive and low testosterone – what’s the link?

 The first step is to get a blood test and get reviewed by a specialist.

 Without a blood test, you do not know if this is definitely the cause.
-As you can see there are lots of different potential explanations as to why you may have a low sex drive.
+There are lots of different potential explanations as to why you may have a low sex drive, and there may also be treatable reasons why you have a low testosterone level.

 The most common symptoms other than low libido are: